 Preventing the Spread of Illness

 Unfortunately, there’s no magic cure-all and no secret to preventing the spread of illness.
-The virus can linger on surfaces – grocery cart handles, door knobs, even the office coffee pot.
+Respiratory viruses can linger on surfaces – grocery cart handles, door knobs, even the office coffee pot.
 The person next in line to touch those surfaces then rubs their eyes or nose, and the virus continues to spread.
-Maintaining a “polite distance” from people – roughly four feet – can help and, of course, hand washing, staying home when sick, covering coughs and – most important of all - getting vaccinated.
+Maintaining a “polite distance” from people – roughly six feet – can help, using a face mask while in public, and, of course, hand washing, staying home when sick, covering coughs and – most important of all - getting vaccinated.

 “The sad fact is that we under-utilize influenza vaccine,” Temte said.
 “The current estimate is that only 40 percent of children aged 6 months to 4 years are vaccinated, while only 30 percent of school-age children are.”